How to Show Shortened Time and Date on Your Windows 11 Taskbar

 Click Start, type cmd, then right-click on Command Prompt and select "Run as administrator."

-Now, type the following command and press Enter:
+Execute the following command by typing it and pressing Enter:

 vivetool /enable /id:48525682

-This command tells Windows to switch to the short time and date format.
+This command instructs the operating system to switch the taskbar to the abbreviated date format.

 Step 3Change Taskbar Settings

-Click Start > Settings (or press ⊞ Win+I).
+Click Start > Settings (or press Windows + I).

 Select "Personalization" from the left-hand menu.